MiniGameWorlds/AllMiniGames/README.md

 # AllMiniGames
-- Demo minigames of `MiniGameWorld`
+Demo minigames of `MiniGameWorld`.

+※ Not released games are not stable.

 # Download
 - [Download](download)